Swingin' Down the Lane

 "Swingin' Down the Lane" is a 1923 song composed by Isham Jones with lyrics by Gus Kahn.
 Jones' instrumental version was second to "March of the Wooden Soldiers" in the list of top songs for 1923.
 Other popular versions in 1923 were by Ben Bernie, and The Columbians.
+In addition, John Serry's arrangement was featured on Seeburg jukeboxes during the 1950s.

 The 1923 sound recordings of the song entered the public domain in the United States in 2024.